A Study on the radon removal performance of low background activated carbon: Introduction

-Activated carbon is an effective adsorbent for various impurities by physical adsorption and its radon adsorption capacity has been validated by many experiments.
+Activated carbon is an effective adsorbent for various impurities by physical adsorption and its radon adsorption capability has been validated by many experiments.
 The Super-K collaboration used it to produce radon free air~\cite{SuperK1}, the DarkSide collaboration used it to remove radon from argon~\cite{DarkSide} and the XMASS collaboration used it to remove radon from xenon~\cite{XMASS}.
-For activated carbon used in low background experiments, it is necessary to reduce the internal radioactive impurities because radon emanated from the carbon itself which ultimately limits its radon adsorption capacity.
-Carboact actived carbon~\cite{Carboact} has the lowest background ($\sim$ 0.3~mBq/kg~\cite{charcoal,charcoal2}) but the price is extremely expensive(15000~USD/kg)~\cite{charcoal}.
-Saratech actived carbon~\cite{Saratech} is a good alternative for many physicists because its background is comparable to Carboact ($\sim$ 1~mBq/kg~\cite{charcoal}) while the price is much cheaper(35 USD/kg)~\cite{charcoal}.
-In order to study the application prospect of Saratech activated carbon in low background experiments, a radon emanation system has been developed to measure the background, and an adsorption performance research system has been developed to study its radon adsorption capacity at various temperatures.
+For activated carbon used in low background experiments, it is necessary to reduce the internal radioactive impurities because radon emanated from the carbon itself ultimately limits its radon adsorption capability.
+Carboact activated carbon~\cite{Carboact} has the lowest background ($\sim$ 0.3~mBq/kg~\cite{charcoal,charcoal2}) but the price is extremely expensive (15000~USD/kg)~\cite{charcoal}.
+Saratech activated carbon~\cite{Saratech} is a good alternative for many physicists because its background is comparable to Carboact ($\sim$1~mBq/kg~\cite{charcoal}) while the price is much cheaper (35~USD/kg)~\cite{charcoal}.
+In order to study the application prospect of Saratech activated carbon in low background experiments, a radon-emanation system has been developed to measure the background, and an adsorption-performance research-system has been developed to study its radon adsorption capability at various temperatures.

 This paper is organized as follows.
 In section 2, an overview of the two systems will be described.
 In section 3, the detail of the radon detector, including optimization, calibration and sensitivity estimation, will be described.
-In section 4, the intrinsic background of Saratech activate carbon and its radon adsorption capacity at various temperatures will be described.
-In section 5, the conclusion and application prospect will be presented.
+In section 4, the intrinsic background of Saratech activated carbon and its radon adsorption capability at various temperatures will be described.
+In section 5, the conclusions and application prospect will be presented.